d3b-center/pbta-tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 `01-preprocess-data.Rmd` is a script written to process and generate the data to create corplots.
 (1) Calculate VAFs per each Kids_First_Biospecimen_ID, (2) Select paired longitudinal samples for the autopsy samples, and (3) Add information of number of timepoints and number of biospecimen samples per each patient case.
 This script generates `maf_autopsy.tsv` and `tmb_autopsy.tsv` files for the next steps and are placed in `../../scratch`.

+`04-create-violin-plots.Rmd` is a script written to create violin plots for TMB per patient case and per biospecimen sample and timepoint.

 ## Folder structure

 The structure of this folder is as follows: